Precise Determination of the Long-Time Asymptotics of the Diffusion Spreadability of Two-Phase Media: Theory of Long-Time Spreadability Asymptotic Expansion

 One well-known way to improve the accuracy of the polynomial approximants is to use them to form Pad\'e approximants \cite{bakerEssentialsPadeApproximants1975}, i.e., rational functions.
-Specifcally, the one-point Pad\'e approximants $R_\infty^{(n)}(t)$ and $R_0^{(n)}(t)$ is given as as
+Specifically, the one-point Pad\'e approximants $R_\infty^{(n)}(t)$ and $R_0^{(n)}(t)$ are given as

 where $\mathcal{R}_{x=x_0}[p(x)]$ denotes the operation of converting the polynomial $p(x)$ into a Pad\'e expression around $x=x_0$.
 More details about the Pad\'e approximants are presented in Appendix \ref{app:pade}.
 The key conclusion is that the one-point Pad\'e approximants $R_\infty^{(n)}(t)$ and $R_0^{(n)}(t)$ can present much better approximation for the intermediate-time behaviors of $\mathscr{s}^{ex}(t)$ while maintaining the correct long-/short-time behaviors, respectively.